HenryLange/fantasy-nhl-optimizer/index.md

 This optimizer is, in a way, my starting point in a new interest in my life—a way to bridge data analytics and financial thinking through something I know extremely well.
 Join me as I explore what happens when hockey meets algorithmic optimization.

+Each week's code can be found at the bottom of that corresponding week's post, with a link to a separate page.

 [View the current version of the fantasy optimizer here!](https://henrylange.shinyapps.io/fantasy_nhl_optimizer/)

 (If site it sleeping when entered, it can take up to 15 seconds to load)